photoprism/photoprism/docker/README.md

-# Dockerfiles and Docker Compose Examples
+# Dockerfiles for Development and Production

 [**Dockerfiles**](https://docs.docker.com/engine/reference/builder/) are text documents that contain all commands a user could call in a terminal to assemble an application image.